mohammad-ahmadi-r/ansible-jcasc/README.md

 # ansible-jcasc
-This project provides a fully automated setup for Jenkins CI/CD using Ansible and Jenkins Configuration as Code (JCasC).
-It includes installation, configuration, plugin management, and pipeline setup with secure credentials and remote triggers.
+This project provides a fully automated solution to deploy, configure, and manage Jenkins using Ansible and Jenkins Configuration as Code (JCasC).

+It handles everything from installing Java and Jenkins on a fresh server, to setting up plugins, creating secured pipeline jobs, managing credentials, and configuring multiple users with fine-grained permissions.

+Pipelines are integrated with GitHub repositories and can be triggered both via webhooks and secure API tokens, enabling seamless CI/CD workflows.

 ## Features